camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

 ### Additional considerations

+Due to technical limitations regarding [third party content](https://openid.net/specs/openid-connect-frontchannel-1_0.html#ThirdPartyContent), front channel single sign out is not supported.
+This means that when a user logs out of one component, they will not be logged out of the other components.

 For authentication, the Camunda components use the scopes `email`, `openid`, `offline_access`, `profile`, and `<CLIENT_UUID>/.default`.
 To ensure your users are able to successfully authenticate with Entra ID, you must ensure that either there is